lasigeBioTM/RecSys.Scifi.tutorial/README.md

 Which will open http://localhost:8888/notebooks/ in the browser.

-2. Open the file 'tutorial.ipynb'.
+- Open the file 'tutorial.ipynb'.

-3. Click on 'Kernel' > 'Change kernel' > 'recsys_scifi' to ensure the tutorial is running on the created virtual environment.
+- Click on 'Kernel' > 'Change kernel' > 'recsys_scifi' to ensure the tutorial is running on the created virtual environment.

-## Close tutorial

-1. Close and Shutdown Jupyter Notebook
+## 4. Close and Shutdown Jupyter Notebook

-1.1.
-Shutdown Jupyter Notebook Files from the dashboard
+#### a) Shutdown Jupyter Notebook Files from the dashboard

-In the Kernel Sessions tab, click SHUTDOWN for the appropriate notebook to terminate the session for that notebook.
+- In the Kernel Sessions tab, click on 'SHUTDOWN' for the appropriate notebook to terminate the session for that notebook.

-or,
+or

-In the File Browser tab and selecting Kernel > then Shutdown Kernel.
+- In the File Browser tab and selecting 'Kernel' > 'Shutdown Kernel'.

-1.2.
-Shutdown the Jupyter Notebook Local Server
+#### b) Shutdown the Jupyter Notebook Local Server

 You can also close your terminal by typing the command ```exit``` and hitting Enter.

-**With [Anaconda](https://docs.conda.io/en/latest/miniconda.html) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) and Python 3.8**
+## 5. Remove the created virtual environment

+#### a) Anaconda or Miniconda

-2. Deactivate the created virtual environment:
+- Deactivate the created virtual environment:

 ```
 conda deactivate
 ```

-3. Remove the virtual environment and all packages:
+- Remove the virtual environment and all packages:

 ```
 conda env remove --name recsys_scifi
 ```

-**Virtual Environment with Virtualenv/venv**
+#### b) venv

-2. Deactivate the created virtual environment:
+- Deactivate the created virtual environment:

 ```
 deactivate
 ```

-3. Remove the virtual environment and all packages:
+- Remove the virtual environment and all packages:

 ```
 rm -r recsys_scifi